You are currently viewing Mental Illnesses and ICU Families: What to Know

 A loved one undergoing treatment in an intensive care unit (ICU) is not the only one dealing with a tough phase of life.
-Their loved ones too are at a proportionate risk of developing severe health issues, specifically mental.
-According to a recent research published in the online journal “Critical Care Medicine”, it has been found that the family members of patients who are in intensive care are at a risk of developing anxiety, depression, and post-traumatic stress disorder (PTSD) which lasts from months to years after the patient gets discharged from the hospital.
+Their loved ones too are at a proportionate risk of developing severe health issues, specifically mental illnesses.
+According to recent research published in the online journal “Critical Care Medicine,” it has been found that the family members of patients who are in intensive care are at risk of developing anxiety, depression, and post-traumatic stress disorder (PTSD), which can last from months to years after the patient gets discharged from the hospital.

 Stress levels measured through heart rate and cortisol level